Whitehorse Tertiary Business Skills Program

 Questions and Answers

 The program is aimed at students at Deakin University Burwood Campus who are completing their second year of studies and beyond, as well as students who reside within the Whitehorse Municipality.
-Undergraduate students should be eligible to enrol in MIS390 Business Internship A (or MIS391) and postgraduate students should be eligible to complete MPI700 Postgraduate Internship.
+Undergraduate students must be eligible to enrol in MWL303 Business Internship and postgraduate students must be eligible to enrol in MWL702 Business Practicum.

 - How will the program operate?

-Participants will be required to attend a weekly placement of approximately 8 hours in a local business.
+Participants will be required to attend a weekly placement in a local business (approximately 8 hours per week over 12 weeks).
 Three compulsory workshops will be conducted at the Whitehorse City Council offices, Whitehorse Road Nunawading.
 These workshops will (as far as possible) be conducted on your usual placement day and contribute to the accumulation of hours to satisfy the requirements of the internship unit.

 - Will we be assessed?